enquirer/enquirer/docs/prompts/form/default-values.md

 We now have a complete form with initial values and some logic to define them.

-> Your form should now look like this
+> Your form should now look like this.

 ```js
 const { prompt } = require("enquirer");